openshift/cluster-kube-descheduler-operator/README.md

 ### EvictPodsWithLocalStorage
 By default, pods with local storage are not eligible to be considered for eviction by any profile.
 Using this profile allows them to be evicted if necessary.
+A pod is defined as using local storage if any of its volumes have `HostPath` or `EmptyDir` set (note that a pod that only uses PVCs does not fit this definition, and will need the `EvictPodsWithPVC` profile instead.
+Pods that use both will need both profiles to be evicted).

 ## Profile Customizations
 Some profiles expose options which may be used to configure the underlying Descheduler strategy parameters.
 These are available under